Efficient Simulation of Non-Markovian Path Integrals via Imaginary Time Evolution of an Effective Hamiltonian

-QuAPI, originally developed by Makri and coworkers, can in principle fully retain non-Markovian effects and handle arbitrary bath spectral densities at both zero and finite temperatures.~\cite{makri1992improved, makri1995tensor, makri1995tensor2, makri1998quantum} However, the computational cost and storage requirements of the practical iterative QuAPI algorithm scale exponentially with the memory time, limiting its applicability to small systems or short memory times.
-Recently, tensor network (TN) algorithms have been applied to enhance path integral methods.~\cite{strathearn2018efficient, ye2021constructing, cygorek2022simulation} A significant breakthrough was achieved with the introduction of the time-evolving matrix product operator (TEMPO) algorithm proposed by Strathearn \textit{et al}..~\cite{strathearn2018efficient} TEMPO combines the influence functional formalism with TN techniques, specifically matrix product states (MPS) and matrix product operators (MPO),~\cite{schollwock2011density} by expressing the influence functional as the contraction of a two-dimensional TN.
-This reduces the scaling with respect to memory length from exponential to polynomial, enabling efficient simulations of long-time non-Markovian dynamics.
-Subsequent developments have significantly extended the generality and capability of TEMPO, including reformulations within the process tensor (PT) framework for multi-time correlation functions,~\cite{jorgensen2019exploiting} extensions to general off-diagonal or non-commuting system-bath couplings,\cite{richter2022enhanced,gribben2022exact,zhang2025time} generalizations to equilibrium initial states~\cite{bose2023quantum} and fermionic baths,~\cite{ng2023real,chen2024grassmann} and combinations with other powerful algorithms such as the small matrix path integral~\cite{makri2020small, kundu2023pathsum} and high-dimensional tensor networks.~\cite{bose2022multisite}
+\jr{ QuAPI, originally developed by Makri and coworkers, can in principle fully retain non-Markovian effects and handle arbitrary bath spectral densities at both zero and finite temperatures.~\cite{makri1992improved, makri1995tensor, makri1995tensor2, makri1998quantum} While the QuAPI algorithm scales exponentially with memory time, various techniques have been developed to significantly improve its efficiency in specific parameter regimes, such as path filtering,~\cite{sim2001quantum} blip decomposition,~\cite{makri2017iterative} and coarse graining.~\cite{Ovcharenko2026Scalable} Notably, Makri and coworkers introduced the small matrix path integral (SMatPI) algorithm,~\cite{makri2020small} which offers an efficient strategy to overcome the exponential memory storage scaling of QuAPI.
+By recursively disentangling the influence functional, SMatPI reduces the necessary memory storage to a small set of fixed-size matrices whose dimensions are equal to the square of system size.
+Another significant breakthrough was achieved with the introduction of tensor network (TN) algorithms to further enhance path integral methods.~\cite{strathearn2018efficient, ye2021constructing, cygorek2022simulation} Among them, the time-evolving matrix product operator (TEMPO) algorithm proposed by Strathearn \textit{et al}.~\cite{strathearn2018efficient} combines the influence functional formalism with TN techniques, specifically matrix product states (MPS) and matrix product operators (MPO).~\cite{schollwock2011density} It acts as a powerful compression scheme for the exponentially large path space.
+By expressing the influence functional as the contraction of a two-dimensional TN and utilizing singular value decomposition (SVD) algorithm, TEMPO can systematically compress the influence functional.
+In broad parameter regimes, this effectively reduces the scaling with respect to memory length from exponential to polynomial.~\cite{strathearn2018efficient} Intrinsically, this efficiency is tied to the compressibility of the influence functional; for problems characterized by strong system-bath coupling and long memory, capturing the strong temporal correlations may still require a rapidly growing TN bond dimension. } Subsequent developments have significantly extended the generality and capability of TEMPO, including reformulations within the process tensor (PT) framework for multi-time correlation functions,~\cite{jorgensen2019exploiting} extensions to general off-diagonal or non-commuting system-bath couplings, \cite{richter2022enhanced,gribben2022exact,chen2024path, zhang2025time} generalizations to equilibrium initial states~\cite{bose2023quantum} and fermionic baths, ~\cite{ng2023real,chen2024grassmann,chen2024grassmann2} and combinations with other powerful algorithms, such as SMatPI~\cite{makri2020small, kundu2023pathsum} and high-dimensional tensor networks.~\cite{bose2022multisite}